© Martinmark | Dreamstime.com

 Fatigue is a common symptom in people with medical conditions like cancer and diabetes, mood disorders like depression and anxiety, and even in people who are otherwise “healthy.”
 Yet despite how prevalent it is, medical researchers still do not completely understand what happens in the body to cause fatigue.
 They hypothesize that fatigue typically results from a complex set of interacting factors, rather than a single cause.
 A number of these factors have now been identified and studied.
 Here we take a look at five of the most common fatigue causes.

 So if you’re “feeling sleepy all the time,” which of the above fatigue causes might apply to you?
 You may need to engage the services of a qualified integrative physician to help you sort through the various fatigue causes, run the necessary tests, and develop a strategy that deals with the root cause of your persistent tiredness.
-Understanding the root causes is the first step to recovery.
+Understanding the root causes, as we hear so often, is the first step to recovery.

 Silverman MN, Hein CN, et al. Neuroendocrine and immune contributors to fatigue.
 PM R. 2010 May; 2(5): 338-346.